 The new XV design is an evolution of the previous to incorporate the company’s Dynamic x Solid philosophy.
 Sleeker headlamps, a redesigned front grille, matte black cladding and new tail lamps round out the new appearance.
 Ground clearance is the same high 220 mm but the XV now has a wider and lower stance.

 Inside, the cabin has been made more spacious, with more shoulder room in front and more legroom behind.
 The dashboard and steering wheel is taken from the Impreza, which isn’t surprising, but the XV now uses an electronic parking brake instead.
-Cargo space has improved by 5 liters to 385 liters but our CKD version should get a little less with the use of a space-saver spare instead of the tire repair kit in the Taiwan version.
+Cargo space has improved by 5 liters to 385 liters but our CKD version should get a little less with the use of a full-size spare instead of the tire repair kit in the Taiwan version.

 Other features found in the premium variant (Taiwan) are automatic LED headlamps, headlamp washers, powered wing mirrors with LED turn signal, sunroof, aluminum pedals, 8″ touchscreen infotainment system, multi-function display, auto dimming rear view mirror, dual zone air conditioning, cruise control, powered driver’s seat, rain sensing wipers, blind spot detection, lane change assist, high beam assist, rear cross traffic alert and steering responsive headlamps.